luissancar/BLEConnect/README.md

 The distance is provided in meters.
 There is no rounding done by the komoot app.
 Your implementation is responsible to round and convert into the right measurement system.

-This is an example how we do rounding in the komoot App:
+This is an example how we do rounding in the komoot app:

 | Distance Range | Rounding step | Example |
 |---|---|---|